Baroque Artist

 The Descent from the Cross (Antwerp triptych) makes his method visible at once.
 A white shroud draws a long diagonal through the panel, Christ's body is lowered by many hands rather than isolated in heroic display, and grief is organized around an act of controlled handling.
 Rubens turns a sacred subject into a public image of coordinated motion.

-That painting is important because it corrects two lazy ideas at once.
-It shows that Rubens is not only a painter of flesh and excess, and it shows that Baroque religious art is not limited to dark-room shock.
-Rubens builds grandeur through many figures working together.
+The painting corrects two lazy ideas at once.
+Rubens is not only a painter of flesh and excess, and Baroque religious art is not limited to dark-room shock.
+He builds grandeur through many figures working together.
 The result is emotionally immediate, but also formally exact.

 More than motion: warmth, flesh, and persuasive color